forestryio/forestry.io/hugo/content/blog/Introducing-Custom-Build-Commands.md

 ---
 You can now decide what command should be run to build your project.

-Until now Forestry chose the command that needed to be run for you, which worked fine for many projects.
-However, this meant that projects that needed to run their own build commands were unable to use Forestry's deployment tools and in some cases unable to use Forestry's previews.
+Until now Forestry chose the command that needed to be run for your project, which worked fine for most cases.
+However, this meant that projects that needed a custom build process were unable to use Forestry's deployment tools and (in some cases) previews.

-You can now choose _your_ commands for deployments as well as previews.
-Learn how to set them up in our [build commands documentation](/docs/settings/build-commands/)
+Picking your own commands enables you to really choose your own workflow and give you the flexibility you need.

 ***

 **Custom Build Commands**

 When you add custom build commands to your project, Forestry will run those commands when creating a preview or preparing your site for deployment.
-Check out our [build commands documentation](/docs/settings/build-commands/).
+Learn [how to set up build commands](/docs/settings/build-commands/).

     build:
       preview_command: hugo -D -F -E
       publish_command: hugo
       output_directory: public
-      preview_env:
-      - HUGO_ENV=staging
-      publish_env:
-      - HUGO_ENV=production
+      ...

 ***